jssteele/Grad-Stats-Resources/README.md

 ## Purpose

-This repository is intended as a staging area for basic and advanced concepts for statistical concepts and methods related to quantitative psychology.
+This repository is intended as a staging area for basic and advanced statistical concepts and methods related to quantitative psychology.